 On escaping Khartoum

-My two sisters and I moved from one city to another almost every day.
-We rented flats that would normally cost $10-$15 USD a day, but because of the war and people taking advantage of the situation, rents were $100 to
+It took us nine days to reach Addis Ababa.
+My sisters and I moved from one city to another almost every day.
+We rented flats that would normally cost $10 to $15 USD a day, but because of the war and people taking advantage, rents were $100 to

 We also traveled some very dangerous roads.
-AFSC arranged a private driver to take us in a caravan to Ethiopia.
+AFSC arranged for a private driver to take us in a caravan to Ethiopia.

 On resettling in Addis Ababa

-I’m still very involved in what’s going on in Khartoum, working day and night and communicating with people there.
+We are also keeping busy with other initiatives, which helps me forget about my own problems.
+We are meeting with other groups in the Salama Hub [a coalition supported by AFSC].
+I’m still very involved in what’s happening in Khartoum, working day and night and communicating with people there.
 I’m helping to reach out to pharmacies, resources for food and water, and helping people with temporary relocation.

 On the humanitarian situation in Sudan

 It’s a humanitarian disaster in Sudan.
 The health sector is completely damaged—90% of hospitals are bombed.
 People don’t have water, food, and electricity.
-People are going back to wells.
-Now some people are even drinking water from the Nile.
+People wait in line for hours just to get bread.
+But even though food is out there, you

 We want more international attention to what’s happening.
-If this Sudanese war continues, this county will disappear.
+If this Sudanese war continues, this country will disappear.
 The neighboring countries in Africa and the Middle East will be affected by that.

-People need to do the right thing to help people in the short, medium, and long term.
+People need to do the right thing to help people.
 It's also important to support human rights defenders.
-They are people on the front lines of everything.
-When you help human rights defenders, you are helping tens of thousands more people because they do so much work for many others.
+They are people on the front lines.
+When you help human rights defenders, you’re helping tens of thousands more people because they do so much